infusion/node-dhcp/README.md

 - `forceOptions`: Array of options that are forced to be sent
 - `static`: A static IP binding object of the form `mac -> ip`

-Not yet implemented features
-===

-node-dhcp does not set timers already on the client to periodically send RENEW or REBIND messages.
-If you need this feature, please file a bug ticket.

 Troubleshooting
 ===